Anyone for Cake? How to Serve the Best Afternoon Tea at Home

 First things first with your at-home afternoon tea is to decide on the tone of your get-together.
 Do you want it to be a fancy affair fit for high society?
 Or an intimate, laidback offering?
 Determine the amount of people you’ll be having and how formal you want it to be before moving onto the theme, as this will dictate how you style and serve the tea.
 Traditionally themed teas, think delicate china, finger sandwiches and dainty but delicious cakes, work well in both informal and formal settings as they can be dressed up or down.
 Traditional afternoon tea tableware can be patterned (often floral) or plain but the key with these theme is delicate features like classically shaped teapots and ornate cake stands.

 Opting for a formal afternoon tea is a great excuse to up the glam stakes.
 More and more brands are releasing teaware made from the most luxurious of materials, like marble and agate, with gleaming metallic embellishments to really give your at-home afternoon tea the feel of a plush five star hotel.
 For those looking to put their own stamp on afternoon tea at home, why not make it more quirky?
-From weird and wacky flavor combinations, to unique tea sets certain to grab your guests’ attention, a quirky afternoon tea is the perfect choice if you want to give a nod to the traditional pastime but not lose your own unique sense of style.
+From weird and wacky flavour combinations, to unique tea sets certain to grab your guests’ attention, a quirky afternoon tea is the perfect choice if you want to give a nod to the traditional pastime but not lose your own unique sense of style.
 No cucumber sandwiches in sight.

 Get the Tea On